 I’m 16 and it’s the summer before my senior year of high school when my parents announce we’ll be taking a vacation.
 We’ve never gone on vacation.
 Not a real one.

 Friends vacation with their families.
 Many of them ski over the Christmas holidays; one brags yearly about visiting New York City to shop on Fifth Avenue and visit the tree at Rockefeller Center.
 At the beginning of the school term when teachers assign the obligatory summer vacation essay, I listen with envy while classmates recount their trips to the Grand Canyon, to Stone Mountain, their cross-country large family reunions, their exciting adventures in Disney World, which had opened less than a decade before.
 I was never going to experience the Magic Kingdom.
 I couldn’t even talk my parents into Carowinds, or even a trip to the admission-free South of the Border.
-The only reason I’ve been to the local theme park, King’s Dominion—which at the time consists of the drive-through Lion Country Safari, as well as the stand-alone Rebel Yell roller coaster—has been as a school field trip.
+The only reason I’ve been to the new local theme park, King’s Dominion—which at the time consists of the drive-through Lion Country Safari and the stand-alone Rebel Yell roller coaster—has been as a school field trip.

 Visits to my grandparents don’t count: they’re less vacation and more obligation, and inevitably end in shouting matches and long, hurt drives home.
 My mother and father gussy up day trips and tried to sell them as giddy, madcap holidays.
 We’ll drive to one of the many Civil War battlefields close to home with a basket of ham sandwiches and potato chips, where we doze in the shade and listen to my father lecture about the movement of the troops.
-We’ll visit one of many Virginia plantations, to eat ham sandwiches and listen to my mother lecture about the evils of the slave trade.
+We’ll visit one of many Virginia plantations, to eat more ham sandwiches and listen to my mother lecture about the evils of the slave trade.

 If we really want to make a day of it, we travel an entire hour to Williamsburg, where we eat the inevitable ham sandwiches at Waller Mill Pond, then visit the colonial area and walk up and down Duke of Gloucester Street—the free area—while both my parents alternately lecture and quiz about early American history.